kenoss/thin_delegate/README.md

 Auto implementation of trivial delegation to inner types.

+## Status

+v0.0.1, alpha

+Development phase.
+The author is trying to use it.

+## TODO

+- [ ] Documentation

 ## License

 This repository is distributed under the terms of both the MIT license and the